The Cost of Garlic

 You might also like our articles on the cost of onions, potatoes, or zucchinis.

-According to the Gardenweb.com website, the cost of one pound of garlic is around $10 and one small piece can be bought for $1.
+According to the Gardenweb.com website, the cost of one pound of garlic is around $10 and a single garlic clove can be bought for $1.

 Expect to pay anywhere between $7 and $11 per 16-ounce container of minced garlic.
 For instance, Walmart’s Great Value brand is sold for around $9.

-You can also find garlic in powder form on market, which is ideal for seasoning the food.
+Edible powdered garlic is also available on the market and is ideal for seasoning and flavoring the food.
 Plan on spending anywhere between $3 and $5 for a three-ounce container of garlic powder.

 According to the Profitableplantsdigest website, the cost of gourmet garlic is around $19 per pound.
 Also, they say that the Purple Stripe and Rocambole varieties are pretty hard to find on the market.